The dates in this article from November 2018 have been updated to reflect current anniversary years.

-A couple of years ago, we were the lucky recipients of boxes of pictures, letters, and other personal pieces of history from the Higley family – the third family to own the Rosson House (1907-1914).
-This represented an amazing opportunity for us to see what this family actually looked like over time, and to read letters written 100 years ago by their hands, to see the clothes they wore and the places they went, and to see their children grow up.
+A few years ago, we were the lucky recipients of boxes of pictures, letters, and other personal pieces of history from the Higley family – the third family to own the Rosson House (1907-1914).
+This represented an amazing opportunity for us to see what this family actually looked like over time, and to read letters written 100+ years ago by their hands, to see the clothes they wore and the places they went, and to see their children grow up.

 In the boxes, we found pictures from as far back as the earliest forms of that technology go, before the American Civil War.
 Most of the letters, however, were from a war almost 60 years after that – the First World War.
-Both Tom and James Higley (pictured to the right) served with the U.S. forces during the “War to end all Wars” (1917-18).
-Tom served as a Warrant Officer and Sergent with Marine Corps (who just celebrated their 245th anniversary yesterday – Oorah!), and James went through officer training, began active service as an Army First Lieutenant in B Company of the 364th Infantry, 91st Division, and was later promoted to Captain.
+Half-brothers Tom and James Higley (pictured here) served with the U.S. forces during the “War to End All Wars” (1917-18).
+Tom served as a Warrant Officer and Sergent with Marine Corps (who recently celebrated their 245th anniversary – Oorah!).
+James went through officer training, began active service as an Army First Lieutenant in B Company of the 364th Infantry, 91st Division, and was later promoted to Captain.

 In the absence of official word, a friend and fellow officer wrote to tell the Higleys how James died, dispelling their hope that the rumors of his death were wrong:

 “Early on the morning of September 26 a captain commanding part of B company became lost in the fog and confusion incident to heavy shell fire and did not find the company until about two days later.
 As a result Jim was in command of the entire company until his death.
 His conduct throughout was of the finest and all that any mother could wish.
 He kept the company together when many others under the same circumstances were hopelessly scattered – and ever led the men, thereby giving them confidence.